mohammad-sky/rocketchat-connector/README.md

 # [rocketchat-connector](#)
 # what is the rocketchat-connector
-Library to connect Python to rocket chat
+Library for connecting Python to rocket chat

 This library was built in conjunction with the Selenium Library